rediacc/docs/docs/console/docs-meta/validation-report-2025-01-08.md

    - Allows importing storage configurations from rclone
    - Not documented in current files

-6. **Desktop-specific Features**
+6. **CLI Integration Features**
-   - DesktopSettings component
+   - LocalCommandModal for CLI integration
-   - LocalCommandModal for desktop app integration
+   - Enhanced capabilities when using CLI tools
-   - Enhanced capabilities when running in Tauri desktop app
+   - Integration with rediacc-cli suite

 ### 📝 Documentation Improvements Needed